RakhithJK/spyder-ide-spyder-wiki/Home.md

 into the code base.

 ## Feature Proposals
 This section lists some of the active proposals under work for future releases.
 This should help to polish details before the actual implementation takes place.
+Some of this discussions could take place live on IRC/Hangout through the Google+ Community or via [Gitter](https://gitter.im/), any suggestions here?

 * [Spyder Projects](https://github.com/spyder-ide/spyder/wiki/Projects-Proposal)
 * [Version Control](https://github.com/spyder-ide/spyder/wiki/Version-Control-Proposal)